mriffler/UserManual/docs/source/TheMosaicHub.rst

    Compositing Dialog (Day)

+The selection of the desired month as compositing period is straightforward (:numref:`compositingDay`).

 Once area of interest and compositing period have been selected, users must define further properties in the Order Panel dialogue.

 Order Preparation
 -----------------

+.. _time_series:

 Time Series
 ===========